cdoremus/MyNotes/Spanish Notes.md

 ## Consonants
 b - see v below
 c - sounds like k (*como*) when followed by A, O or U ('k' in 'bake').
-If it is followed by the letters 'e' or 'i' then it sounds like 's' ('th' in Spain)(*hacer, cierra*) d - somewhat like a soft 'th' with tongue resting on the front teeth (*donde, nada*) except after 'n' or 'l' or after a break (start of word) where the sound is a hard 'd' like the 'd' in Den. g - a hard g sound like 'g' in 'go' (*agua, guapo*)(when before an A, O or U) When  before an 'e' or 'i' it sounds like a strong English 'h' (*página, gente*) h - is silent. (*habla, hola*) j - sounds like an gutteral h in English. (*Javier, pájaro*) t - sounds like a soft English 't', but with tongue forward (*tu, tengo*) L - like 'L' in English but a shorter sound (*la, playa*) q - almost always is followed by a 'u', but sounds like a 'k' as in 'koala' ('quiere') r - sounds like a soft English 'd' as in 'muddy' (*para, pero*) if it is in the middle of a word.
+If it is followed by the letters 'e' or 'i' then it sounds like 's' ('th' in Spain)(*hacer, cierra*) cc - is always followed by an 'i' or 'e' and sounds like an 'x' in taxi. d - somewhat like a soft 'th' with tongue resting on the front teeth (*donde, nada*) except after 'n' or 'l' or after a break (start of word) where the sound is a hard 'd' like the 'd' in Den. g - a hard g sound like 'g' in 'go' (*agua, guapo*)(when before an A, O or U) When  before an 'e' or 'i' it sounds like a strong English 'h' (*página, gente*) gui/gue - the 'u' is silent ang pronounced like 'g' in guitar: *la guerra* (war). gu - if before 'a' or 'o', the 'u' is pronounced: *el aqua* (water) gü - appears before 'e' or 'i' and pronounced like good in good h - is silent. (*habla, hola*) j - sounds like an gutteral h in English. (*Javier, pájaro*) t - sounds like a soft English 't', but with tongue forward (*tu, tengo*) L - like 'L' in English but a shorter sound (*la, playa*) q - almost always is followed by a 'u', but sounds like a 'k' as in 'koala or kiss' ('quiere'). 'qu' is always followed by an 'i' or 'e'. r - sounds like a soft English 'd' as in 'muddy' (*para, pero*) if it is in the middle of a word.
 When it is at the beginning of a word, it is rolled or trilled like the double 'r'. rr - is rolled trilled.
 Blow air over tongue (*perro, carro*) s - sounds like 's' in English.
 In Andalusian Spain it is pronounced with a 'th' like the English word 'there'.
 When followed by a consonant, a soft e sound is placed before it.